Harvest and Vehicle Movement Bans

 Motor bike

-When a ban has been declared you can still:
+When a ban has been declared, what you can do?

 • Use or operate any vehicle on gazetted roads, lanes, driveways, yards, or other areas that provide access to, or a parking facility at, any residential, farming or business premises, if the area has been sufficiently cleared of inflammable material to prevent the escape of fire.